ohara-ai/sdk/sdk/src/abis/README.md

 The update script (`scripts/update-abis.js`) automatically:
 - Builds the contracts using Forge
 - Extracts ABIs from all compiled contracts in `contracts/out/`
-- Generates TypeScript files in `sdk/src/abis/`
+- Generates TypeScript files in `sdk/src/abis/game/`
 - Updates the index file with all exports

 To add a new contract to the ABI generation, edit `CONTRACT_MAPPINGS` in `scripts/update-abis.js`.
+The script will automatically handle the `game/` namespace for the generated files.

 ## Type Safety